What is Corruption?

 Bribery can also be a form of an informal taxation i.e. when public officials charge additional under-the-table payments

-E.g. when state Agencies and state representatives are engaged in illegal trade networks, counterfeit and when forgery, smuggling and other organized crimes are propelled up by official sanction
+It is an offence or crime that involve schemes of deception and or trickery in order to swindle people of their money, property, etc. It sometimes involve forging documents and uttering false documents or manipulating systems.
+For instance, when state agencies and state representatives are engaged in illegal trade networks, counterfeit and when forgery, smuggling and other organized crimes are propelled up by official sanction.

+This is the extraction of money and other resources by use of coercion, violence and other threats.
 It is done by the creation of insecurity where individuals or citizens, private businesses and public officials are harassed and intimidated and other criminals can blackmail and extort money in return.
-This is common in countries where gangs or mafia groups exist.
-It is very clear that the people of Zambia are now more concerned about the prevalence of corruption than 12 or so years ago.